oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 <h2 align="center" style="margin-top:-10px">The Geospatial Neighborhood Analysis Package Visualizer</h2>

 `GEOSNAP-VIZ` has a highly interactive and dynamic user-interface that makes it easier to explore, model, analyze, and visualize the social and spatial dynamics of neighborhoods.
 GEOSNAP-VIZ visualizes not only data from census and American communisty survey (ACS), but also results of several spatial statistcs that help to study spatiotemporal neighborhood changes.
-Here is the list of sptial and statistical analyses that `GEOSNAP-VIZ` provides:
+Here is the list of sptial and statistical analyses that `GEOSNAP-VIZ` provides [1]:
+ #### Neighborhood Clustering Methods
+  ##### Classic (aspatial) Clustering
   	- Clustering with Affinity Propagation
   	- Clustering with Gaussian Mixture Model
   	- Clustering with Hierarchical DBSCAN
   	- K-Means clustering.
   	- spectral clustering
-- Agglomerative clustering using Ward linkage.
+  	- Agglomerative clustering using Ward linkage
+  ##### Spatial Clustering
   	- AZP clustering algorithm
   	- Max-p clustering algorithm
   	- SKATER spatial clustering algorithm.
   	- Spatially encouraged spectral clustering
   	- Agglomerative clustering using Ward linkage with a spatial connectivity
-- Sequence Analysis
+  #### Neighborhood Dynamics Methods
-- Index of Neighborhood Change
+  	- Index of Neighborhood Change (INC): Local Indicator of Neighborhhod Change
+  	- Sequence Analysis: Pairwise sequence analysis and sequence clustering

 `GEOSNAP-VIZ` consists of GEOSNAP2ACM (Adaptive Choropleth Mapper) and GOESNA2NAM (Neighborhood Analysis Mapper).
 GEOSNAP2ACM and GEOSNAP2NAM are open source GIS software packages that support (1) querying Race/Ethnicity, Socioeconomic and Demographic variables, (2) data exploration, (3) neighborhood delineation and analysis, and (4) user-interactive and dynamic visualization.